hCG Levels in Early Pregnancy: What You Need to Know

 Important Caveats:

-• Doubling time naturally slows as hCG increases
+- hCG doubling time naturally slows as hCG levels increase

-• Not all viable pregnancies follow textbook doubling patterns
+- Not all healthy pregnancies follow textbook doubling patterns

-• A single slow rise doesn't necessarily indicate a problem
+- A single slower rise does not automatically indicate a problem

 Common Concerns About hCG Levels